Galaxxius/dockerust/README.md

 Use cloudconfig.yaml for a Docker one-click app on Digital Ocean: https://www.digitalocean.com/features/one-click-apps/docker/

+Be sure to choose a droplet with at least 2GB RAM ;)

+#What´s inside
+1. Fresh Rust
+2. Fresh Oxide
+3. Fresh webrcon ( port 80)
+4. All server data is persisted on the host droplet in /steamcmd/rust

 You should set ```RUST_RCON_PASSWORD``` to a more secure password.

 # How to run the server